 Choosing safe dog toys can be a worry, especially for new dog owners.
 If you purchase rubber or plastic toy dogs, look for those that are marked as ‘BPA free’.
 BPA is a chemical that is often used in dog toys.
-It’s recently been banned from use in baby’s bottles due to research that showed it can have lasting health impacts.
+It’s recently been banned from use in baby bottles due to research that showed it can have lasting health impacts.
 If it’s banned for children, you probably shouldn’t give it to your beloved dog either.

-If choosing brightly colored dyed toys (e.g. rope based toys), try to find out what dyes have been used before you purchase it.
+If choosing brightly colored dyed toys (e.g. rope-based toys), try to find out what dyes have been used before you purchase them.
 Some dog toys use harsh chemicals to dye the materials.
 Not only are these potentially damaging to the planet, but they can be harmful to your dog’s health if they chew on them for prolonged periods of time, particularly if they ingest any of the fibers.
 Try to find dog toys that have been made using natural dyes.
 Remember that the color of the toy is mainly done to attract people into purchasing it – your dog won’t really care what color it is as long as it’s fun to play with!

 For even greater peace of mind about the contents of your dog’s toy, why not try making your own?

 Keeping a dog’s mind active is important for their development and happiness.
-There are many “brain teaser” style dog toys available commercially, however they tend to be made of plastic and other harsh materials that aren’t ideal for our planet.
+There are many “brain teaser” style dog toys available commercially, however, they tend to be made of plastic and other harsh materials that aren’t ideal for our planet.

 If you’re handy with a hammer, you can create your own version with some plywood and other DIY materials you’ve probably already got in your garage.
-Remember that you dog should always be supervised when playing with toys such as this.
+Remember that your dog should always be supervised when playing with toys such as this.

 If recycling is something you are interested in, you could go one step further and craft a handmade dog bed.
 Here’s an example of how you can turn an old sweater and a couple of pillows into a bed fit for your pampered pooch: